nicolasloizeau/PauliStrings.jl/docs/src/index.md

 ```

-Add a Pauli strings to the operator
+Add a Pauli string to the operator
 ```julia
 H += "XYZ1"
 H += "1YZY"